CSC207-UofT/course-project-207-project-dream-team/README.md

 Java (1.7 or later)

 ## Running the program
-Running the project starts with an initially empty timetable arrangement interface that allows the user to enter his course code, course name, and its corresponding timeslot.
+Running the project starts with an initially empty timetable arrangement interface that allows the user to make arrangement.

 ### Compiling
 To compile the code, run the command bellow in the terminal